prasenforu/aws-elk-billing/README.md

 3   . `sudo docker-compose stop` to shutdown all the docker containers.

-4   . `sudo docker-compose down` to shutdown and remove all the files from docker. **Note:** Next time you do a `docker-compose up` every thing will start from scratch.
+4   . `sudo docker-compose down` to shutdown and remove all the files from docker.

+** Note #1 ** Next time you do a `docker-compose up` every thing will start from scratch.
 Use this if you see some problems in your data or ES is timing out.

-***Note:*** Normally AWS send "Cost and Usage Report" daily to S3 bucket.
-This docker container does not fetch report from S3.
-So you need to restart your all container `docker-compose restrt` manually other wise put in host's crontab (Try to find when you are getting report file in your S3 based on that you can set cron time.
+** Note #2 ** Normally AWS send "Cost and Usage Report" daily to S3 bucket.
+These docker container does not fetch report automatically from S3.
+So you need to restart your all container `docker-compose restrt` manually otherwise put in host's crontab (Try to find when you are getting report file in your S3 based on that you can set cron time).

 ## Gotchas